UWC Procedures

 4.2 Advisors

-Parties may be accompanied by an advisor at any stage of a formal proceeding.
-An advisor may be anyone of the party’s choosing, including an attorney.
+Parties may be accompanied by one advisor at any stage of a formal proceeding.
+This one advisor may be anyone of the party’s choosing, including an attorney.
 The advisor can offer personal and moral support, before, during, and after a hearing, and help the party prepare for meetings related to a complaint.
 The advisor may not submit documents, either directly or indirectly, on a party’s behalf at any stage of the proceeding, nor speak for the party during an interview with an investigator (see Section 4.7, below).
 As discussed in Section 4.8, below, the advisor may question the other party and witnesses at a hearing and discuss the relevance of questions directly with the hearing officer.
 Otherwise, an advisor may not speak for a party at a hearing.

 4.3 Initiating a formal complaint of Title IX sexual misconduct under Section 4